 Apply a base layer of frosting to each cupcake.
 Don’t worry if some of the jam filling gets into the frosting.

-Put the remaining frosting a pastry bag with a medium sized round decorating tip.
-Pipe the frosting on in a small back and forth motion to create squiggles.
+Put the remaining frosting a pastry bag with a medium-sized round decorating tip.
+Pipe the frosting on with a small back and forth motion to create squiggles.

 Place cupcakes in the refrigerator for 20 mins to let the frosting harden.

 With a pastry brush, spread a thin layer of seedless jam over each cupcake.
 Making sure to fill the recessed areas.

 If you don’t have a pastry bag, you can fill the cupcakes by cutting a small hole into each one and spooning in the jam.
 For the piping, add the frosting to a ziplock bag and cut off one of the corners.

 - Serving Size: 1 Cupcake

 - Carbohydrates: 77